 Privilege-escalation techniques involving service accounts typically fall into these categories:

-Direct impersonation: You might inadvertently grant a user permission to impersonate a service account or to create a service account key for a service account.
-If the service account is more privileged than the user itself, then the user can use that capability to escalate their privileges and gain access to resources they otherwise couldn't access.
+Authenticating as the service account: You might inadvertently grant a user permission to impersonate a service account or to create a service account key for a service account.
+If the service account is more privileged than the user themselves, then the user can authenticate as the service account to escalate their privileges and gain access to resources they otherwise couldn't access.

-For example, if a user has SSH access to a Compute Engine VM instance, then they can indirectly impersonate the service account that's attached to the VM instance and access any Google Cloud resources that the service account can access.
+For example, if a user has SSH access to a Compute Engine VM instance, then they can run code on the instance to access any resource that the instance's attached service account can access.

 The following sections provide best practices for protecting service accounts from privilege-escalation threats.